dave-007/csb/Deploy-Serverless-Containers-With-Azure-Cloud-Shell/Deploy-Serverless-Containers-With-Azure-Cloud-Shell.md

 ## Step 4 - Create a Docker File

-You can type `cls` any time to clear the screen, then type `code DOCKERFILE` to launch the cloud shell editor.
-Use the editor to paste in the content of the dockerfile below.
+You can type `cls` any time to clear the screen, then type `code DOCKERFILE` from within your new webapp folder to launch the cloud shell editor and create a new file named DOCKERFILE.

 ```ps
 code DOCKERFILE
 ```

- Paste the following code block to the DOCKERFILE **using *Control-V* instead of right-click**, then click the ellipsis **(...)** in the upper right corner of the cloud shell editor to save, then close editor.
+Paste the following code block into the DOCKERFILE **using *Shift-Insert* or *Command-V* (macOS) instead of right-click**, then click the ellipsis **(...)** in the upper right corner of the cloud shell editor to save, then close editor.

 ```ps
 FROM mcr.microsoft.com/dotnet/core/sdk:2.2 AS build-env